Taskulu/deskulu/README.md

   * Configurable ticket categories (feature request/bug report/technical support/etc)
   * Configurable ticket priorities (urgent/high/low/etc).
   * Ticket tagging.
 * Multi-lingual support
   * Farsi and English are available by default.
   * Default theme supports RTL layout.
-* RESTful API for integration with your own product.
+* RESTful API for integration with your own product using the [Services](https://www.drupal.org/project/services) module.

 ## Installation
 Before you continue please make sure that you have all the necessary [requirements](https://www.drupal.org/requirements).
 You also need a [Mandrill](http://mandrill.com/) account for the email integration to work.